cmang12/smart-mailer/README.md

 The `Smart Mailer Program` allows you to:
 1. Send emails to a list of recipients to specific departments from a CSV file.
-2. Retrieve email analytics, which provides a tracking counter for the number of users who opened the email and the number of emails sent by department code.
+2. Retrieve email analytics, which provides a tracking counter for the number of recipients who opened the email blast and the number of emails sent by department code.

 ### Architecture Diagram